franciscoguerrag/springboot-service-celebrity-people/README.md

 Spring Boot application for fetching data of People and their Acquaintances, also allows People creations and Acquaintances creations.

+**This microservice is just for fetching data, you only need deploy it locally**

 ## Diagram

 ![alt text](https://github.com/franciscoguerrag/springboot-service-celebrity-people/blob/master/celebrityDiagram.png)